Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation

 \subsubsection{Proper Attribution (\citerec)}

-Here, we aim to determine the proportion of \emph{reference} subclaims that (1) are attested by the prediction via (2) sentences that cite correct sources---i.e.\ those that \emph{also} attest those subclaims.
-To do so, we first decompose the reference into subclaims and create a mapping between each subclaim and \emph{all} videos in the collection that attest that subclaim ($c_i^R: \{v_1,\ldots,v_n\}$).
-Next, we create another mapping from each video cited \emph{in the prediction} to \emph{all} predicted sentences citing that video ($v_i: \{s_1^P,\ldots,s_m^P\}$).
-We then use these two mappings to score the strength of support for $c_i^R$ provided by $\{s_1^P,\ldots,s_m^P\}$ (denoted as $vs_i^P$ for space), taking the max score over all $v_i$:
+\citerec is the proportion of \emph{reference} subclaims ($C_R$) that are attested by $P$ via sentences that cite valid sources---i.e., sources that \emph{also} attest those subclaims.
+We first decompose the reference $R$ into subclaims and create a mapping from each subclaim $c_i^R$ to the set of documents $D_i$ in the collection that (individually) attest that subclaim: $\{(c_i^R,D_i)\:|\:c_i^R \in R\}$.
+Next, we create another mapping from each document $d_j$ that is cited in $P$ to the set $S_j$ of sentences in $P$ that cite $d_j$: $\{(d_j,S_j)\:\vert\:d_j \in P\}$.
+We then compose these two mappings to obtain the proportion of reference subclaims that are both attested in $P$ \emph{and} supported by a valid source citation:

-We take a max because we care about the \emph{best} support the prediction provides for each $c_i^R$.
+We take the max support score over all documents $d_j \in D_i$ that attest the target subclaim ($c_i^R$)---and over all sentences $s_k$ in $P$ that cite $d_j$---because we care about the \emph{best} support that $P$ provides for each $c_i^R$ \emph{anywhere in the text}.

+Unlike \claimrec, \citerec does not have the distinction between collection and reference settings, as \citerec relies on the set of \emph{reference} subclaims, ensuring that they are recalled with a valid source.